 Perspectives at OMCA | Two Generations of Black Struggle

 Note: Presale tickets for this event are now sold out!
-Please stay tuned for more information on how you can catch a broadcast of this unique program on KPFA Radio.
+Listen to a recording of this unique program on KPFA Radio.

 The day after the new US President is sworn in, Bobby Seale, the co-founder of the Black Panther Party, will share his stories, his reflections, and his strategies of the politics of the revolution with Oakland poet, educator, playwright, and screenwriter Chinaka Hodge.
 Hear from these two speakers whose experience includes a range of cultural and political work as they share their perspectives on the past and present iterations of Black struggle in the US and Oakland.